iivanic/DataChief/README.md

 #TODO
--Full impersonation - for workflow testing and development -Communication object model
+* Full impersonation - for workflow testing and development
+* Communication object model
--Filler - Form templates, work, recieved forms.
+* Filler - Form templates, work, recieved forms.
--Real Queue for outbox
+* Real Queue for outbox
--Data Collection + broadcast graphs
+* Data Collection + broadcast graphs
--Passwords and org secret encryption
+* Passwords and org secret encryption

 # DataChief
 Flexible **Data Collection eForms Solution** with focus on **usability** and **simplicity** that actually **works in the real world**.